accidentallyking/augur/docs/tutorial.md

+1-org-outside.md needs to be more visiable to new users.

 # Augur Tutorial: a metric from start to finish

 This tutorial shows the entire process of adding a metric to Augur.
 You will complete the following steps: